 - Like many European cities, dining in the main square has great atmosphere but will cost more.
 For example in Prague, just a block or two away from the main square you will find restaurants where the locals eat with better food for half the price!
 Totally worth it to walk around and look for these places.

-- Many restaurants also have lunch specials that they call “Menu” for an insanely low price which usually includes a hot soup and a hot main dish and costs only about 4 bucks!
+- Many restaurants also have lunch specials that they call “Menu” for low price which usually includes a hot soup and a hot main dish and costs only about 4 bucks!
 You read that right….
 4… bucks!
-Who does that?!

 - Tip: Most european restaurants do not give you free water so be prepared to buy bottled water.
-In Czech beer is often cheaper than water!
+In the Czech Republic beer is often cheaper than water!

 - A great way to save on food expenses is to buy bread rolls, some ham and cheese and make sandwiches at your hotel.
 A favorite bread amongst Czechs is Rohliky (pronounced Roh-Leeky) with butter.
 Super cheap and incredibly tasty!
 Don’t forget to buy some amazing Czech goodies such as pastries or something from the sweets aisle too.
 Avoid the small convenience shops next to the main squares because they will charge an arm and a leg.
 Instead look up a medium sized grocery store on google maps and it will likely just be a few blocks away with great prices.